-As we approach the end of 2020, it’s important to stay grateful despite the stress and uncertainty we have all faced.
+As we approach the end of the year, it’s important to stay grateful despite the stress and uncertainty we have all faced.
 Being grateful and showing gratitude are more than nice things to do; they help you appreciate your life and what you have without comparing yourself to others.
 It feels good to be grateful!

 Studies have shown that those who practice gratitude are more optimistic about their lives, tend to exercise more, and have better relationships with those around them.
 In fact, a study conducted at University of California Berkley compared three groups of college students: One group wrote letters of gratitude to another person weekly for three weeks; one group wrote about negative personal experiences; and one group did not write at all.
 The researchers found that the letter-writing group reported significantly better mental health for weeks after the experiment ended.
 Regardless of whether they mailed their letters (only 23% did), they experienced better outcomes than those who wrote about their negative experiences or didn’t write at all.